Mimosoideae: Relationships

-In Bentham's 1842 circumscription of the subfamily Mimosoideae, Acacieae was one of its three constituent tribes, the others being Ingeae Benth. & Hook.f. and Mimoseae Bornn.
+In Bentham's 1842 circumscription of the subfamily Mimosoideae, Acacieae was one of its three constituent tribes, the others being Ingeae Benth. & Hook. f. and Mimoseae Bornn.
 His Acacieae tribe of 1842 included many genera that were subsequently assigned to tribe Ingeae Benth.
 In 1875, however, Bentham narrowed his definition of Acacieae so as to include only Acacia Mill.

 The only morphological character of Acacieae used to distinguish it from the Ingeae is the presence of free stamens (as in tribe Mimoseae).
-In the Ingeae they are fused in the form of a tube, whereas in the Acacieae only a few species have the stamens fused at the base.
+In Ingeae species they are fused in the form of a tube, whereas in Acacieae only a few species have stamens which are fused at the base.
 Several characters of the foliage, seeds, seed pods, pollen, and stipules are shared by the two tribes.
 The flower morphology of Acacia s.l. has characteristics in common with the genera Leucaena, Piptadenia, and Mimosa (tribe Mimoseae) and Enterolobium and Lysiloma (tribe Ingeae).

 The tribal position of monotypic genus Faidherbia A. Chevalier is equivocal.
 It was included in the Acacieae by Vassal (1981) and Maslin et al. (2003), but Lewis & Rico Arce placed it in tribe Ingeae following Polhill (1994) and Luckow et al. (2003).
 In the latter case, tribe Acacieae may conform to genus Acacia s.l., pending the latter's relationship to other mimosoid genera.
 Faidherbia is troublesome as its stamens are shortly united at their base and its pollen is similar to some taxa in the Ingeae.